7 min

 In this article, we will focus more on the following:

-MSP KPIs: The framework and approach
+1) MSP KPIs: The Framework and Approach

 Time is money, and money is time.
 It’s a vicious cycle.
 How can we break it?

-Here’s the approach you should be following.
+Here’s the approach you should be following:

-• Firstly, manage how your employees spend their time better.
+- Firstly, manage how your employees spend their time better.
 Use automation and optimization to fuel this, for instance.

-• Secondly, optimize your internal process.
+- Secondly, optimize your internal process.

-• Thirdly, analyze the data.
+- Thirdly, analyze the data.

-• The result?
 Your customers get a better level of service, and they’ll be happier and more loyal.

 Sounds easy, right?
 So why isn’t every business using this approach?
 Although we all know data analysis’s importance, many MSPs are falling short.
 Ultimately, many companies still rely on their feelings to drive strategies rather than data.

-Becoming a data-driven MSP
+2) Becoming a Data-driven MSP

 When adopting best practices, first and foremost, you should focus on what can be measured.
 Additionally, you need to discover where the valuable information is that you can use to gain insight.